isc-projects/bind9/bin/dnssec/dnssec-ksr.rst

    This options turns on FIPS (US Federal Information Processing Standards) mode if the underlying crytographic library supports running in FIPS mode.

+.. option:: -f

+   This option sets the SKR file to be signed when issuing a ``sign`` command.

 .. option:: -h